Configuration

 State that does not belong in either YAML file:

-- live lease records (those are coordinator-owned);
+- live lease records (managed records are coordinator-owned; registered records

 config.yaml);

-#YAML Schema
+#YAML schema

 #Top-level